Murder of Brooke Hart and the lynching of Thomas Harold Thurmond and John M. Holmes: "Last Lynching in California"

+The name of the victim, an alleged cattle rustler, said to be a butcher from Weed, had been initially shot and wounded on a ranch owned by a well known Yreka medical doctor near Gazelle in Southern Siskiyou County before being hung in Callahan, has never been released and the event cannot be confirmed in any printed news publications.
+However, a 2019 investigation by Jefferson Public Radio supported Begley's claim that the January 10th, 1947 edition of the Western Sentinel, which allegedly reported on the incident was collected and destroyed by complicit local authorities, finding that every available archive of the paper to be missing that issue.
+Begley also made similar claims about the January 12th edition of the Etna Gazzette.
+Begley's son Michael was skeptical of his fathers claims, stating that he was conspiratorial, but historian Ken Gonzales-Day found the claims credible enough to include as an unconfirmed case in his book on California lynchings.

 Family

 Brooke Hart had three sisters – Jeanette, Miriam, and Aleese – and a brother, Alexander Joseph Jr.

 Alex J. Hart sold the chain of stores in 1976.

 Modern coverage

 In 1983, Harry Farrell, a columnist for the San Jose Mercury News, wrote about the lynching in a two-part series.
 After he retired, he followed up with a book on the same subject, Swift Justice, published in 1992.
 Swift Justice was praised by Walter Cronkite and won an Edgar Award in 1993.